halilbeytorun/DesignPatternsWithModernCpp/Guidelines.md

 The idea is to group only those things that truly belong together, and seperate everything that does not strictly belong.
 Or, seperate those things that change for different reasons.
 By doing this, artificial coupling is reduced and the code is more adaptable to change.

+### Don't Repeat Yourself

+### Avoid Premature Separation of Concerns
+Don't try to achieve SOLID, use SOLID to achieve maintainability.

 ##  Guideline 3: Seperate Interfaces to Avoid Artificial Coupling

+### Segregate Interfaces to Separate Concerns
+Interface Segregation Principle, clients should not be forced to depend on methods that they do not use.

+### Minimizing Requirements of Template Arguments

 ##  Guideline 4: Design for Testability